Maldandan/Power-Saving-Servo/README.md

 # Power-Saving-Servo
-using transistor as a way to save power with a servo motor when the servo is not recieving a signal.
+_using transistor as a way to save power with a servo motor when the servo is not recieving a signal._

-circuit is shown below.
+**circuit is shown below.**
 ![Fantabulous Rottis](https://user-images.githubusercontent.com/109004035/182248309-e91c85a6-7c6b-4cc2-8c44-cf60e1913024.png)

-you can see and test simulated circuit here: https://www.tinkercad.com/things/61N3EOfaYlB-power-saving-servo/editel
+you can see and test simulated circuit here[here](https://www.tinkercad.com/things/61N3EOfaYlB-power-saving-servo/editel)

-code used:
+**code used: **
 ```
 #include <Servo.h>